 What do Arizona, Florida, and Kentucky all have in common?
 What about North Carolina, Indiana, and Utah?
 All of these states, along with 22 others, have right-to-work laws — statutes that govern security agreements between employers and unions.
 These laws don’t guarantee employment for people looking for work, but they do oversee contractual agreements between companies and workers.
 This legislation has its proponents and opponents, but do right-to-work laws help or hinder companies?

 1. Right-to-Work Laws Boost Local Economies

 Research shows that companies prefer to operate in locations that have right-to-work laws — something which boosts the local economy in these states.
 This means more job opportunities and a wider range of industries in some towns and cities.
-Right-to-work states have lower unemployment rates than unionized states, according to data from the U.S. Bureau of Labor Statistics.
-The job market also grew twice as much in right-to-work states than non-right-to-work states from 1990 through 2014.
+These states also have lower unemployment rates than unionized states, according to data from the U.S. Bureau of Labor Statistics.
+The job market also grew twice as much in these states from 1990 through 2014.
 It’s no surprise, then, that 480,000 people moved to states with right-to-work laws between July 2015-July 2015 alone.

 2. No Mandatory Union Dues